vtexdocs/dev-portal-content/docs/guides/Integration-Guides/external-marketplace-integration-guide/external-marketplace-integration-app-template.md

 Follow the list below to substitute placeholders properly.
 Once placeholders are replaced, the App’s foundation will include the fields needed to set up the seller and the integration on VTEX's side.

-[block:callout]
-{
-  "type": "info",
-  "body": "Placeholders within the `manifest.json` file must follow the rules described in [Manifest Fields Summary](https://developers.vtex.com/docs/guides/vtex-io-documentation-manifest).", "title": "Manifest file"
+> Placeholders within the `manifest.json` file must follow the rules described in [Manifest Fields Summary](https://developers.vtex.com/docs/guides/vtex-io-documentation-manifest).
-}
-[/block]

 | Placeholder | Description | Files where it can be found |
 |---|---|---|